yoginderbagga/90DaysOfDevOps/2026/day-03/linux-frequent-commands.md

 To set the priority of a already running process, assign a new value with (-n) argument and select the PID id for which you would like to make a change.

+``bg [job_spec]``

+To resume an already stopped process and runs it in the background, this frees up the terminal so the user can continue the work

+``fg [job_id]``

+To pull a background or paused job into the active foreground terminal.

 #### FILE SYSTEM

 ls -l